 I certify that I have completed all the above training for work in the Hildebrand BSL3 Laboratory.
 I have read the Safety Manual and understand that I am responsible for all the information therein.
 I am also responsible for discussing and clearing with the director any new procedures that I plan to perform in the BSL3.

+User signature: Date:

+Name (print):

+E-mail address:

+Phone number:

+Emergency contact name:

+Emergency contact phone numb per:

-"Exit" protocol completed and USER INACTIVE AS OF (date):
+"Exit" protocol completed and USER INACTIVE AS OF

+(date):